Quantifiable simulation of quantum computation beyond stochastic ensemble computation

 \section{Acknowledgments}

-We are grateful to Hyunseok Jeong, Marcin Paw\l{}owski, Marek \.{Z}ukowski, and Ryszard Horodecki for helpful discussions and comments.
-We acknowledge the financial support of the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science, ICT \& Future Planning (No. 2014R1A2A1A10050117) and the MSIP (Ministry of Science, ICT and Future Planning), Korea, under the ITRC (Information Technology Research Center) support program (IITP-2015-R0992-15-1017) supervised by the IITP (Institute for Information \& Communications Technology Promotion).
-WS acknowledges the ICT R\&D program of the MSIP/IITP (No. 2014-044-014-002) and the NRF (No. NRF-2013R1A1A2010537) for financial support.
+We are grateful to Marcin Paw\l{}owski, Marek \.{Z}ukowski, and Ryszard Horodecki for helpful discussions and comments.
+JB and JL acknowledge the financial support of the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science, ICT \& Future Planning (No. 2014R1A2A1A10050117) and the MSIP (Ministry of Science, ICT and Future Planning), Korea, under the ITRC (Information Technology Research Center) support program (IITP-2017-2015-0-00385) supervised by the IITP (Institute for Information \& Communications Technology Promotion).
 JR acknowledges the TEAM project of FNP, EU project BRISQ2, and the National Research Foundation and Ministry of Education in Singapore.
+KHY acknowledges the support of IITP funded by the Korea government (MSIT) (No. 2017-0-00266, Gravitational effects on the free space quantum key distribution for satellite communication).
+JR also acknowledge the National Research Foundation, Prime Minister's Office, Singapore and the Ministry of Education, Singapore under the Research Centre of Excellence programme and Singapore Ministry of Education Academic Research Fund Tier 3 (Grant No. MOE2012-T3-1-009).
+WS acknowledges the ICT R\&D program of the MSIP/IITP (No. 2014-044-014-002) and the National Research Council of Science and Technology (NST) (Grant No. CAP-15-08-KRISS).
+WS also acknowledges the support by KIAS through their open KIAS program.